forbearing/k8s/README.md

 The library is used by another open source project that used to backup pv/pvc data attached by deployments/statefulsets/daemosnets/pods running in k8s cluster.

-For more examples of how to use this library, see [examples](./examples).
+For furthermore examples of how to use this library, see [examples](./examples).

 ## Installation